Curious in nature, I will research anything that interests me.

 The Convert File dialogue box should open automatically when it detects a file with corrupted encoding.
 Choose "Encoded Text" from the list of options and press "Ok."

 If the dialogue box did not appear, it will need to be manually triggered.
 Go to "File" -> "Options" -> "Advanced" and scroll down until the "General" section is reached.
 In the "General" section, check the box that says "Confirm file format conversion on open."
-Exit Word, and reopen the corrupt document again, and the dialogue box will appear.
+Exit Word, and reopen the corrupt document again.
+The dialogue box will appear.

 Step 3: Choosing the Correct Encoding